UW-Parkside Library Collection Development Policies

 The Collection Development Policy of the Library of the University of Wisconsin-Parkside outlines selection criteria and standards used in the acquisition of all library resources.
 Within the context of this policy, the term "collection development" is understood to encompass the selection of both materials owned by and housed in the Library and those electronic resources to which the Library provides access.

-The purpose of the policy is to communicate to all library users, including staff, faculty, students, administrators, and community members, standards used in the selection of materials for the collection as well as the criteria used for weeding materials in the collection.
+The purpose of the policy is to communicate to all library users, including staff, faculty, students, administrators, and community members, standards used in the selection and deselection of materials for the collection.
 It is hoped that the existence of this statement will facilitate the cooperation of all concerned groups in the implementation of the University's and the Library's mission and goals.

 In order to keep the Library's policies responsive to changes in library science, technology, institutional goals and objectives, the curriculum and the university population, this policy will be revised and updated as necessary.